-types: annual catch data, fort data and length/weight ata needs: biological and nvironmental, sociological ic and technical DR, representation and edules Priority data types agreed although consensus not reached regarding scale and resolution.
-Data needs will be dictated by stock assessment requirements and Commission capacity fort data and length/weight ata needs: biological and invironmental, sociological ic and technical DR, representation and consensus not reached regarding scale and resolution.
-Data needs will be dictated by stock assessment requirements and Commission capacity nvironmental, sociological ic and technical DR, representation and assessment requirements and Commission capacity Important body evaluating standards adopted and ensuring data standards meet changing needs and circumstances.
-Specific structures, schedules and TOR will need to be defined once the Secretariat is established.
-An interim solution could, however, be established. sought and appropriate ves identified Implications for all aspects of data standards.
-SPC currently active in both CWP and with the FIGIS programme or priority data types: catch gbooks/logsheets & it data) Consider formats developed by the DCC or observer data collection Consider formats and protocols developed by the DCC.
-Consultation with WGIII will be necessary or port sampling/unloading on Consider formats and protocols developed by the DCC ata - vessel registers Consultation with WGIII will be necessary Start with FFA standards in interim phase, then consider modification in transition/developed phases or collection of additional biological and ecological, al, sociological and nd technical Reflect ongoing data needs prioritisation process res identified r priority data types: catch books/logsheets & t data) r observer data collection r port sampling/unloading on ta - vessel registers res identified
+Objective Action Interim Transition Developed Remarks Overarching issues Adopt scale and resolution of data needs (collection and reporting) Priority data types: annual catch data, catch and effort data and length/weight data Priority data types agreed although consensus not reached regarding scale and resolution or schedules for reporting.
+Additional data needs: biological and ecological, environmental, sociological and economic and technical Data needs will be dictated by stock assessment requirements and Commission capacity Establish process for review of standards Agree on TOR, representation and meeting schedules Essential process to evaluate existing standards and to ensure that change (data needs, fleet activity, technical innovation etc.) is accounted for.
+On ratification schedules for the review process will need to be established as the transitional period will likely need regular monitoring Commission participation in international standardisation initiatives e.g. CWP and FIGIS Agreement sought and appropriate representatives identified May have implications for all aspects of data standards.
+SPC currently active in both CWP and with the FIGIS programme Data Collection Adoption of standard data collection formats and protocols Standards for priority data types: catch and effort logbooks/logsheets & length/weight data) Consider formats developed by the DCC Standards for observer data collection Consider formats and protocols developed by the DCC.
+Consultation with WGIII will be necessary to formalise scientific and other objectives Standards for port sampling/unloading data collection Consider formats and protocols developed by the DCC Technical data - vessel registers Consultation with WGIII will be necessary VMS Start with FFA standards in interim phase, then consider modification in transition/developed phases.

-Objective Action In terim Tra ansi ition al D evel opec Improve data verification Adopt member State data verification standards (flag state) Heavily dependent on member State data collection and processing capacity Assure quality of Commission data Develop in-house quality control system Specifics will need to be considered when the Secretariat is established Data Reporting Adopt data reporting obligations (Flag state and Coastal state) Consider existing arrangements & CWP definition and adopt Commission standards In the short term important to recognise the importance of coastal state reporting and associated capacity to meet reporting obligations Adoption of framework for data reporting Seek agreement on reporting schedule Essential aspect of M & E ensuring timely submission and completeness (an aspect of data verification/quality control).
+Objective Action Interim Transition Developed Remarks Standards for collection of additional data types: biological and ecological, environmental, sociological and economic and technical Reflect ongoing data needs prioritisation process.
+Changing requirements captured on the basis of the evaluation process discussed above Data verification Improve data verification Adopt member State data verification standards (flag state) Heavily dependent on member State data collection and processing capacity Assure quality of Commission data Develop in-house quality control system Specifics will need to be considered when the Secretariat is established Data Reporting Adopt data reporting obligations (Flag state and Coastal state) Consider existing arrangements & CWP definition and adopt Commission standards In the short term important to recognise the importance of coastal state reporting and associated capacity to meet reporting obligations Adoption of framework for data reporting Seek agreement on reporting schedule Essential aspect of M & E ensuring timely submission and completeness (an aspect of data verification/quality control).
 Interim arrangements could be formulated; to be reviewed once the Secretariat is established.
-Identify member State data correspondents - L Sanctions for non-compliance should be considered.
-Adoption of common reporting standards Initially consider using formats developed by the DCC for annual catch data and catch and effort data Adopt outline (preferred and acceptable) formats both in electronic and hardcopy form - Will need to encompass the lowest common denominator in terms of technical capacity and also reflect current and future innovations
+Identify member State data correspondents Sanctions for non-compliance should be considered.
+Adoption of common reporting standards Initially consider using formats developed by the DCC for annual catch data and catch and effort data Adopt outline (preferred and acceptable) formats both in electronic and hardcopy form Will need to encompass the lowest common denominator in terms of technical capacity and also reflect current and future innovations